 3. Track What You’re Wasting Time On:

 One major step to becoming more productive is working out what your regular time-sucks are.
 To start with, track what you do every morning to get ready for work.
-You might find that you’re spending time on things like choosing your clothes for the day, which could be done the night before.
-Then track how you spend your time during the day and look for patterns.
+You might find that you’re spending time on things like choosing your clothes for the day, which could be done the night before, long chats on social media that could be made shorter in one call, etc.Track how you spend your time during the day and look for patterns.
 Perhaps you’ll find that you’re getting caught up on Instagram too often.
 Once you know what’s taking up your time or leading you to procrastinate, you can start to make specific changes in those habits.

 4. Take More Breaks: